Distinctive AFib Treatment

 What Is Atrial Fibrillation?

-If you have atrial fibrillation, the top chambers of your heart—the atria—beat quickly, irregularly and inefficiently.
-As a result, your heart doesn’t move all the blood from the atria to the lower chambers—the ventricles—during each heartbeat.
+If you have atrial fibrillation, the top chambers of your heart — the atria — beat quickly, irregularly and inefficiently.
+As a result, your heart doesn’t move all the blood from the atria to the lower chambers — the ventricles — during each heartbeat.
 That means blood can pool in the atria and form clots.
 The too-fast heartbeat also decreases the total amount of blood pumped by your heart to the rest of your body.
-Watch our video to learn more about atrial fibrillation.
+Watch our video below to learn more about atrial fibrillation.

 What Causes AFib?

 Atrial fibrillation is caused by an abnormality in your heart’s electrical system, which controls your heartbeat.
-Normally, the heart’s electrical signals begin in the SA node—a cluster of cells in the right atria.
+Normally, the heart’s electrical signals begin in the SA node b— a cluster of cells in the right atria.
 If you have AFib, your heart’s electrical signals begin in different areas of your heart and travel in a disorganized way.

 Symptoms of AFib